-There are many styles of CPAP masks available for sleep apnea patients, but unlike hats that say, “One size fits all”, these masks must be fit specifically to each individual in order for them to be effective and be comfortable.
+There are many styles of CPAP masks available for sleep apnea patients.
+But, they are not one size fits all.
+These masks must fit specifically to each individual in order for them to be effective and be comfortable.
 A comfortable CPAP mask is one of the biggest determinants of compliance; the more comfortable and effective the CPAP mask is, the higher the compliance rate will be.
-If you are wearing one that doesn’t feel right, is uncomfortable or causes any discomfort or pain, it may be because the CPAP mask was not fitted properly and you have the incorrect size.
+If you are wearing one that doesn’t feel right, is uncomfortable, or causes any discomfort or pain, it may be because the CPAP mask does not fit properly.
+You may have the incorrect size.

-CPAP machines have helped millions of people all over the world get a better night’s sleep and improve their quality of life by feeling more alert and energized during the day.
-But if your CPAP mask is ill fitting, you are probably not receiving the optimal treatment sleep therapy can provide.
+CPAP machines have helped millions of people all over the world get a better night’s sleep.
+They improve their quality of life by feeling more alert and energized during the day.
+But if your CPAP mask is ill-fitting, you are probably not receiving the optimal treatment sleep therapy can provide.

 A CPAP mask can be too small or too large or have a particular shape that does not match up well with your facial structure.
 Any of these issues can make the mask uncomfortable and ineffective and the user less willing to continue with therapy.
 Since faces come in many different shapes and sizes, it is important to choose a CPAP mask that meets your needs and features.
 Depending on the manufacturer, there are a variety of styles and sizes a customer can select from.